Vyral/sean-zanganeh-blog/_posts/2017-04-27-should-i-continue-to-rent-in-san-diego.md

 {% include youtube.html %}

 I get asked by a lot of young professionals about the benefits of home buying.
-They want to know if they should continue renting or just suck it up and buy a home.&nbsp;
+They want to know if they should continue renting or just suck it up and buy a home.

 **My initial response to them is that it depends.
 We’ve got to take a look at your goals, your income, and your debt, and everything else that goes along with buying a home**.